i-saac-b/PostBoxMod/docs/README.md

 Install [this mod from Nexus](https://www.nexusmods.com/stardewvalley/mods/17614) Run using SMAPI and enjoy!

-For any advice on how to start modding please refer to [the wiki](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started).
+For any advice on how to start modding/using mods please refer to [the wiki](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started).

 ## Configurability
 Configurable relationship point penalty for mailed gifts (Default: .75)